Upstream#

 round-robin or least_conn method.
 If the parameter is set

-and the server is again considered healthy
+and the server is considered operational again after a failure

-as defined by max_fails and upstream_probe (PRO),
+from the perspective of max_fails and upstream_probe (PRO),

 in a similar situation